NaraMB/TerraformTemplate/README.md

 resource during mock tests.
 For example, we have to create default ARN value for a SQS provision, that conforms to a regex pattern verified by terraform.
-This helps greatly in completing integration test using mocking behavior.
-Check out the tests folder for more details.
+This helps greatly in completing unit tests using mocking behavior.
+(It even sort of covers integration test) Check out the tests folder for more details.

 Learn about using mock tests [here](https://developer.hashicorp.com/terraform/language/tests/mocking)